 Vehicles of all types are becoming more complex, with more onboard computers and internet access.
 So, diagnosing faults in vehicle computer networks and repairing electronic faults has become more important.

 Around 49,000 people work in the retail motor industry in Scotland.
 Women are still under-represented in most sectors of the industry.

 Possible employers include:

 You might be able to become a vehicle technician specialising in the repair and maintenance of vehicles used by emergency and rescue services, with organisations such as Police Scotland, the Scottish Fire and Rescue Service, airport fire and rescue services and the Scottish Ambulance Service.

 There are also relevant opportunities in the Armed Services, particularly in the Army, for repairing and maintaining military vehicles, from light armoured vehicles to tanks.

-Future growth in the sector is expected to increase by almost 3% by 2020.
 Overall employment rates have been steadily increasing since 2012.
 Vehicle technicians and electricians are particularly in demand.

 Employment in parts sales and distribution is expected to be stable over the next few years.

 Most young people join the industry by doing a Modern Apprenticeship, which involves on the job training and going to a college or training centre part time.
 Entrance requirements vary from no formal qualifications to a group of National 4 or 5 subjects including English, Maths and a science (preferably Physics) or technological subject.
 Full time college courses at various levels are also available.